 Modernists and many evangelicals mock this position as simplistic and non-intellectual.
 They are correct.
 Sound Bible doctrine IS simple in contrast to “intellectualism.”
 I praise God that it is so, and that a man does not have to be a "scholar" to understand the truth.

-Sound Biblical education is important, but “scholarolatry” is damnable.
+Serious biblical research is essential, but “scholarolatry” is damnable.